SixGenInc/Noctilucent/README.md

 ├── client # Test client source code
 │   └── build # Test client binaries
 ├── docs # Slides and other docs
+│   ├── example-traffic.pcapng # 2 requests made with the Noctilucent test client
 │   └── screenshots
-├── example-traffic.pcapng # 2 requests made with Noctilucent
 ├── findfronts # Helper to find domains that can be used with Noctilucent ├── server # Test server (HTTP and websockets)
 ├── tls # Noctilucent tls library (copied to _dev/GOROOT)